wkrueger/redutser/README.md

 ## In a nutshell

-Allows you to write type-safe reducers and action creators with fewer keystrokes, encouraging you to group your code by domain, not by "framework-function".
+Allows you to write type-safe (plain) reducers and action creators with fewer keystrokes, with an opinionated approach that encourages code grouping  by domain, not by "framework-function".

 **Expects ts 2.8+**